-Dr. Gretchen L. Braun, Program Coordinator 434.395.2013, braungl@longwood.edu teaching experiencee.
+Dr. Gretchen L. Braun, Program Coordinator 434.395.2013, braungl@longwood.edu

+The Reading Specialist/Coach endorsement program is designed for teachers who have a Master's degree, a valid Virginia Postgraduate Professional License or equivalent from another state, and at least three years successful teaching experience.
 This program provides teachers the opportunity to investigate research-based theories in reading and writing, put theory into effective practice, and examine how culture impacts teaching and learning.
 The goal of this program is to produce competent teacher-leaders able to teach reading and writing across the curriculum within the parameters of research-based literacy techniques and assessments.